Connecticut Route 72: Freeway relocation

 In 1980, Route 72 in Plainville from the overlap with I-84 to Forestville Avenue was rerouted to the current route.
-This road, which begins as a freeway and narrows to a divided two lane road, was constructed in two stages, in 1975 and from 1978 to 1980.
+This road, which begins as a freeway and narrows to a divided two-lane road, was constructed in two stages, in 1975 and from 1978 to 1980.
 With the completion of the freeway from Plainville to Berlin in 1980, Route 72 was formally designated on the freeway and the former surface alignment became Route 372.
 In 1990, Route 9 took over the eastern end of the Route 72 freeway truncating Route 72 to the current 9/72 interchange and extending Route 372 eastward along the former Route 72.

-In 2010, Route 72 was rerouted in Plainville and Bristol onto the new four-lane boulevard, a widened Pine Street, and an extended section of Riverside Avenue that crosses the Pequabuck River.
+In 2010, Route 72 was rerouted in Plainville and Bristol onto the new four-lane expressway, a widened Pine Street, and an extended section of Riverside Avenue that crosses the Pequabuck River.
 The overlap with Route 229 was eliminated, and the old sections along Broad Street, Central St, and East Main Street were decommissioned and control of maintenance returned to the city.

 Junction list

-Exit numbers currently are sequential; however, these numbers are scheduled to become mile-based in 2023.
+Exit numbers were converted from sequential to mile-based in February of 2023.